laurensharwood/emLab-CRS/README.md

 - to run a cell...select cell and either (1) press Play arrow, or (2) type SHIFT+ENTER, or (3) select Run > Run Selected Cells
 - *always run first cell to import (load) functions and set the working directory (where to look for files)
 - functions to run:
  1) AT_diff_barchart() -- run cell as is to see all vegetation indices.
-Can see individual plot IDs and which group they fall into for each critical seasonal window
+Can see individual plot IDs and which group they fall into for each critical seasonal window.
+Outputs ASA-Testigo VI difference stacked barchart grouped by distance from 0
  2) AT_diff_TS() -- only change FieldID above ##### line, keep quotes.
+Outputs ASA-Testigo VI difference time series per plot
- 3) display_plots() -- change grid number, can remove/add back vegetation indices from list
+ 3) display_plots() -- change grid number, can remove/add back vegetation indices from list.
+Outputs practice database, VI time series, and plot boundaries on a map

 # 2016-2019 time series of vegetation indices to identify cover crops (CC) and crop residue (CR) on ASA plots (treatment) vs Test plots (control):